seanpmaxwell/Typescript-Best-Practices/README.md

   - Use function-expressions instead of declarations.

 #### Configured-function nuances
-- Because configure-functions are assigned to a variable, we can't hoist them like we do function-declarations.
-Usually this isn't a problem, but if a configured-function is needed in the same file where it is initialized AND in a region above the **FUNCTIONS** region, you can use lazy-loading in a function-declaration to get the hoisting you need.
+- Because configure-functions are assigned to a variable, we can't hoist them like we do FDs.
+Usually this isn't a problem, but if a configured-function is needed in the same file where it is initialized AND in a region above the **FUNCTIONS** region, you can use lazy-loading in a FD to get the hoisting you need.

 ##### Hoisting configured-functions example:
 ```ts